Skip to content

 • Graduation Rate: 92%

 As part of the broader UCLA campus — known for innovation, research, and global impact — nursing students benefit from interdisciplinary opportunities and a thriving academic community.
-The program’s strong ROI and exceptional clinical partnerships make it a strategic choice for future healthcare leaders.
+UCLA is also test-blind (UC system-wide), so admissions focus on GPA, coursework rigor, essays, and activities.

 8. University of North Carolina at Chapel Hill (UNC)